Oceans77/CTF_Writeups/TFC CTF 2023/MAYDAY!/README.md

 ![wireshark_filtered_view](https://i.ibb.co/ngKpsBG/2023-07-29-18h56-37.png)

-I then threw the hex into Cyberchef which immediately converted it from hex and rendered the PNG file
+I then threw each hex stream I copied into Cyberchef which immediately converted it from hex and rendered the PNG files.
+The one that stuck out was this one below

 ![Cyberchef_converstion](https://i.ibb.co/0mWhzc7/2023-07-29-18h23-43.png)